gregjbs/docker-gitolite-cgit/README.md

 The container will stop by itself once the initial configuration is done.
 The `--rm` will make Docker remove it automatically.
 Only data will remain on the volume/bindmount.

-    $ docker run --rm -dit -v git-data:/home/git -e SSH_KEY="$(cat /home/<user>/.ssh/id_rsa.pub)" gjbs84/gitolite-cgit:latest
+    $ docker run --rm -dit -v git-data:/home/git -v git-ssh:/etc/ssh -e SSH_KEY="$(cat /home/<user>/.ssh/id_rsa.pub)" gjbs84/gitolite-cgit:latest

-Default behavion is to save data into an internal named volume,  `git-data` in this exemple.
+Default behavion is to save data into an internal named volume,  `git-data` and `git-ssh` in this exemple.
 Of course you can change it if you wish.

 If it's suits you better you can use a bindmount.
-Here an exemple with `/srv/git-data`.
+Here an exemple with `/srv/git-data` and `/srv/git-ssh`.
 No existing `repositories` directory must be there !

-    $ docker run --rm -dit -v /srv/git-data:/home/git -e SSH_KEY="$(cat /home/<user>/.ssh/id_rsa.pub)" gjbs84/gitolite-cgit:latest
+    $ docker run --rm -dit -v /srv/git-data:/home/git -v /srv/git-ssh:/etc/ssh -e SSH_KEY="$(cat /home/<user>/.ssh/id_rsa.pub)" gjbs84/gitolite-cgit:latest

 ### Troubleshooting